Kong/docs.konghq.com/app/_hub/inigo/inigo/overview/_index.md

 title: Overview
 ---

-Inigo offers complete visibility, control and security over your production GraphQL APIs, enabling you to confidently adopt and scale GraphQL with the Inigo Kong plugin.
+Inigo offers complete visibility, control, and security for your production GraphQL APIs, enabling you to confidently adopt and scale GraphQL with the Inigo Kong plugin.
 Designed specifically for GraphQL APIs, this plugin provides:
 - Deep API analytics
 - Schema-based role-based access control (RBAC)
 - Performance and error monitoring